 Pork Steaks are cut from the shoulder meat of the pig.
 Also referred to as a blade steak and Boston butt, of which the latter name is mildly deceptive because it also comes from the shoulder, nowhere near the hindquarters.

 The steaks are a relatively inexpensive cut and are wildly popular, both boneless and bone-in.
 The bone-in, in my opinion, has the most flavor.

 Pork Chops come from the loin of the pig.
 It is a lean cut of meat, usually more expensive than pork steaks, and not nearly as much flavor.

-And unlike the steaks, chops should not be cooked past 145° at the risk of the meat drying out.
+And unlike the steaks, pork chops should not be cooked past 145° at the risk of the meat drying out.